bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

   - type: features_section
     features:
       - title: Deliver fast user interactions at the edge
+        subtitle: >-
-        subtitle: And ship faster with no code data and logic modeling
+          And ship faster with no code data modeling and easy assembly of enterprise-grade business logic
         content: >
           Above's global computing network allows you to quickly spin up a backend and distribute it all over the world to crunch and deliver